What is an apostille?

 Uzbekistan Vanuatu Venezuela

-If the country you need to present your document in is not contained within the above list, you will need further legalisation in that country's embassy before it can be used there.
-Get in touch and we'll help you arrange this.
+If the country where you need to present the document is not on the list of apostille-accepting countries, you will need further legalisation through that country’s embassy before it can be accepted.
+We can assist you in arranging this additional step.

 Still need help?
 Contact Us Contact Us